across-protocol/indexer/packages/persistence-example/README.md

 - dev-env:persistence-example:db:migrate:generate
 - dev-env:persistence-example:db:migrate:run

 For creating migrations, you need to provide the path to the migrations folder.
-For this example that can be made running the following command from the root package.json:
+For this example, that can be made running the following command of the root package.json:

 ```
 MIGRATION_PATH=src/migrations/<migration-name> pnpm run dev-env:persistence-example:db:migrate:generate